-The counseling services are free and confidential.
+Counseling services are free and confidential.
 Services are offered in accordance with the Commonwealth of Pennsylvania policy of non-discrimination based on race, color, national origin, sex, age, sexual preference, disability, religion, ancestry or any other legal classification.
-Students are welcomed and supported in exploring solutions that reflect their values and personal goals.

 STEVENS SUCCESS STRATEGIES #6 HOW TO BE A RESPONSIBLE PERSON (AND FEEL GREAT)